JeffFessler/LinearMapsAA.jl/README.md

 (and for `UniformScaling` objects more generally) such that
 `I * X == X`
-even when `X` is an array with more than two dimension.
+even when `X` is an array of more than two dimensions.
 (The original `LinearAlgebra.I` can only multiply vectors and matrices, which sufficies for matrix algebra,